Jun 2020CANCELLED – 27/06/2020 (Saturday):

 This perhaps not so well known and undervalued discipline relates to economics as the philosophy of science relates to the physical science and jurisprudence to law.
 It provides the intellectual space in which to examine the underlying assumptions and methodology of economics.
 This talk will give a brief introduction to the discipline and reveal some of its unexpected findings.

-Apr 2016Being, Doing, Willing – 30/04/2016:
+Apr 2016Being, Doing, Willing – 30/04/2016 (Saturday):

 Jane O’Grady, London School of Philosophy will speak on:

 - Being, Doing, Willing

 The ancient Greeks and Romans are often said to have lacked a concept of ‘will’ in their picture of human nature.
 Yet for Augustine in the fourth century, throughout medieval philosophy, in Descartes and Kant, the will was the essential human faculty – ideally good and strong, and in any case free.
 What was, and is, the significance of ‘the will’?

 Mar 2016The Philosophy of Iris Murdoch – 19/03/2016 (Saturday):

 Fauzia Rahman will present the Philosophy of Iris Murdoch (1919-1999).